 Airbnb Pricing Copilot puts the power back in your hands.
 Use your intimate knowledge of the local market along with our statistical dashboard to outsmart the competition.

 Proximity to Major Events

-Properties that are easily walkable to major sporting, music, or business events get booked at much higher than properties just a few blocks further away. ¬†Major events such as SXSW, Fashion Week, or the Mardi Gras can provide host with 20% or more of their entire years income. ¬†Get pricing correct for these dates is critical! ¬†No automated pricing tool takes into account exactly how close your place is to major attractions.
+Properties that are easily walkable to major sporting, music or business events get booked at much higher than properties just a few blocks further away. ¬†Major events such as SXSW, Fashion Week, or the Mardi Gras can provide the host with 20% or more of their entire years’ income. ¬†Get pricing correct for these dates is critical! ¬†No automated pricing tool takes into account exactly how close your place is to major attractions.

 Airbnb Pricing Copilot allows you to draw boundaries real-time to isolate the most relevant competitors for major events.

 No one knows the true value of your property

 Zillow has there Zestimate and other real-estate sites such as Trulia, and Redfin has their own property valuation algorithms.
 These are often inaccurate because they don’t take into account property renovations, or more importantly for vacation rentals, property decor, and service levels.
 Most dynamic pricing tool requires that you set a “base nightly rate” and then fluctuate your price around that anchor.
 How do you know what the base nightly rate should be?
 What if your price anchor is off the deep end?